IFS4205-AY21-22-Group4/web-gateway-client/README.md

 serve -s dist
 ```

-1. Access `http://localhost:5000` from a browser
+4. Access the web application at `http://localhost:5000` from a browser

  Known working browser: